-Now add about 1 heaping tsp of vanilla custard (recipe below) on the biggest part of the slices, making sure to keep the edges clean (7).
-To form them into crescent rolls, or horns, take the largest edges and squeeze them together, and then roll your roll towards the center (small part of the ‘pizza slice’) (8).
-Make sure the little pizza tip is tucked in under the crescent rolls, so they don’t burst open when baking.
+Now add about 1 heaping teaspoon of vanilla custard (recipe below) on the biggest part of the slices, making sure to keep the edges clean (7).
+To form them into crescent rolls, or horns, take the largest edges and squeeze them together, and then roll your roll towards the center (small part of the 'pizza slice') (8).
+Make sure the little pizza tip is tucked in under the crescent rolls, so they don't burst open when baking.

 (If all the pizza references got you hungry for pizza, I've got some fantastic pizza rolls you should try too!)